frizzflicks/notes-mid-sem/SAD.md

 ## Characteristics
 `OIIIC`
 ### Organization:
-* It implies the **structure and order** in the arrangement of the components that help to achieve the objectives
+* It implies the **structure and order** in the arrangement of the components that help to achieve the objectives.
 * It defines a hierarchial structure and order ranging from the president to workers.

 ### Interaction